 The point of these settlements is that the liable party agrees to provide the finances you will need to pay for your medical expenses and other costs while often providing some funds for damages.

 It’s how you hold them accountable and recover financially without going to court.
 These settlements can make all the difference after a personal injury and are essential to the legal process.

 Sometimes a personal injury settlement takes an exceptionally long time to come through, and you are left struggling until it does.
 While settlements are supposed to be processed within a reasonable timeframe, often, some elements might delay it.

-Understandably, you might be less than pleased and frustrated at the idea that your money to compensate you for the incident has not been sent to you and left wondering why your car accident settlement is taking so long.
+Understandably, you might be less than pleased and frustrated at the idea that the car accident settlement money to compensate you for the incident has not been sent to you and left wondering why your car accident settlement is taking so long.

-Negotiating Car Accident Settlement With Insurance Company
+Negotiating A Car Accident Settlement With Insurance Company

 Many plaintiffs do not realize until after the fact that personal injury claims are not as simple as stating that “the defendant harmed you due to negligent behavior.”

-That means the insurance company is not even open to paying you any settlement for the time being, which makes your car accident lawyer’s job much more challenging.
+That means the other driver’s insurance company is not even open to paying you any settlement for the time being, which makes your car accident lawyer’s job much more challenging.

-The larger the amount you and your personal injury lawyer demand, the more likely this will be, especially if the circumstances surrounding your case are murky.
+The larger the amount you and your personal injury lawyer demand, the more likely this will be, especially if the circumstances surrounding your case are unclear.

 Similarly, if the amount of money demanded in your claim letter is significant, the insurance company and their defense lawyers will analyze your medical records, medical bills, and prior insurance claims, even those not associated with this car accident case.

-When the Insurance Company Accepts Liability
+What to do After the Insurance Company Accepts Liability?

 The more the insurance company finds that it is not its responsibility, the lower the settlement counteroffer you will receive.

 If the counter is unfair, your attorney will counter the insurance adjuster’s response and use discovery documentation, which is evidence, to prove the need for the original demand amount.

 However, some insurance adjusters will double down on their counteroffer and insist that the reduced settlement amount be accepted.

-This settlement process can delay your payout since your car accident lawyer might need to litigate the case before a judge and jury, who will hopefully rule in your favor due to the evidence presented by your law firm.
+This settlement check process can delay your payout since your car accident lawyer might need to litigate the case before a judge and jury, who will hopefully rule in your favor due to the evidence presented by your law firm.

-When the case is filed as a car accident lawsuit, and a trial date is set, it can increase the chance of a fair settlement.
+When the case is filed as a car accident lawsuit and a trial date is set, it can increase the chance of a fair settlement.
 However, it can also significantly delay the approval of a settlement check until closer to your date in court.

 Negotiating Liens With Medical Providers After the Car Accident Settlement

-The primary goal of any settlement is to provide you with enough money to pay for your medical treatment without having to tap into your savings.
+The primary goal of any settlement is to provide you with enough money to pay for your medical treatment without having to tap into your own savings.

 So if you are lucky to be in a state where medical liens are an option, your attorney can deal with your medical providers to reduce the cost you owe for your treatment.

 However, this process will always delay the sending of your settlement check in the mail or your law firm handing it to you.
 Just because an attorney can request a reduction of the lien does not mean a provider is obligated to agree to it by law.
 Common practice or not.

 The medical providers are also trying to earn money, so if they feel the reduction request is too steep, they might send a counteroffer that favors their profit margins.

 However, this particular form of negotiation is not accepted across the country and will depend on your home state.
 Aside from negotiations, other details can hold the case up and keep your car accident settlement money out of your hands.